WHAT IS ADOPTION?

 All kinds of people can adopt.
 Agencies will consider single, married, divorced, and gay and lesbian applicants.
 Applicants can have children or not.
 Agency requirements vary, but the age range is usually 25 and up.
 It’s OK to rent an apartment or to own your home.
 Successful adoption applicants have a wide range of incomes and a variety of jobs.
 The key is that adoptive parents have to be able to care for children and meet their needs.

 Yes.
-The Multi-Ethnic Placement Act and subsequent revisions bar agencies that receive federal funding from discriminating based on race when considering adoption opportunities for children .
+The Multi-Ethnic Placement Act and subsequent revisions bar agencies that receive federal funding from discriminating based on race when considering adoption opportunities for children.

 Yes.
 Individuals and couples who are lesbian, gay, bisexual, and transgender can and are adopting across the US.
-For a list of agencies that have certified as LGBT-competent, visit http://www.hrc.org/resources/all-children-all-families-list-of-participa...
+For a list of agencies that have certified as LGBT-competent, visit HRC’s All Children – All Families List of Participating Agencies.

 Yes, families can adopt children who are in the child welfare system in another state.
 Adoptions across state lines are governed by the Interstate Compact on the Placement of Children (ICPC).
 This agreement, between all 50 states, Puerto Rico, and the US Virgin Islands, ensures that children placed across state lines will be placed in safe, suitable environments and with people who are qualified to care for them.
 The ADOPTUSKids website has information about adopting children across state lines as well as a directory of children across the United States that are in need of an adoptive family.